department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/presidential-memorial-certificates.md

 ## Check the status of your request

-If it's been 16 weeks since you submitted your form and you haven't received it yet, please call <a href="tel:+12026327300">202-632-7300</a> to find out the status of your request.
+If it's been 16 weeks since you applied for a PMC and you haven't received it yet, please call <a href="tel:+12026327300">202-632-7300</a> to find out the status of your request.
 Please don't send a second application unless we ask you to.